DanielFitzsimmons/Native-One-Dark/README.md

 There are a couple of great MacOS style vsCode themes however, I really like the semantic highlighting of the One Dark themes.
 As a result, ***Native One Dark*** is an attempt to combine a Native MacOS UI visual aesthetic with One Dark semantic highlighting. ***2 theme variants!***

-### PLEASE HELP
+### PLEASE HELP!
-Suggestions 🧠 and Pull Requests are welcome!
+Suggestions, Contributes 🧠 and Pull Requests are welcome!

 GitHub: [Repo](https://github.com/DanielFitzsimmons/Native-One-Dark) \
 Issues: [Repo](https://github.com/DanielFitzsimmons/Native-One-Dark/issues)